 Here’s a rundown on five of the most common vulvar conditions:

 Identifying it: The Candida albicans fungus causes an infection in roughly 75% of women at some point.
 Also known as a yeast infection, it causes vulvar swelling and redness, severe vaginal itching, burning, painful urination and painful sex.
 A white, thick, clumpy, odorless vaginal discharge accompanies the infection.
-But some patients don’t have a discharge and the majority of symptoms are on the vulvar.
+But some patients don’t have a discharge and the majority of symptoms are on the vulva.

 Yeast infections are generally not contagious.
 However, in rare cases, they can be passed along in both heterosexual partners and same-sex partners.
 About 15% of male partners can be infected with yeast infections on their penis.